-Laying employees off is rarely a pleasant experience.
+Laying employees off is never a pleasant experience.
 At times, layoffs are necessary for a business to maintain continuity through lean times.
-However, there are times when you may have to lay off employees while bringing new workers on board at the same time.
-Before going through this type of staffing conundrum, it is important to understand what you legally can and cannot do and how best to communicate it to your staff.
+However, there may be instances when you need to lay off employees while bringing new workers on board at the same time.
+Before you undertake this staffing conundrum, it is important to understand what you legally can and cannot do and how best to communicate the workforce changes to your staff.

 Before moving forward with layoffs and potential new hires, it is important to understand what a layoff is and how it differs from other forms of employee separations.

 Layoffs are generally a reduction in force.
 This could be just one employee or many employees at one time.
-Layoffs, which can be temporary or permanent, can occur across multiple departments within a business or just in one.
+Layoffs can be temporary or permanent, and they can occur across multiple departments within a business or just in one.

-Performance or behavior issues with employees should not be dealt with by laying them off.
-Never use the excuse of a layoff to get rid of a troubled employee.
+Performance or behavior issues with employees should not be dealt with through layoffs.
+This process should not be an excuse to get rid of a troubled employee.

 Employees who lose their job because of performance, attendance or behavioral issues are fired.
 Their position is not being eliminated; their employment with the company is.